xpl/test_challenges/SegmentStream/redis-caching-proxy/README.md

 ### 1.2.
 Exposes an HTTP API

-Listens on an HTTP port using built-in `http` module.
+Listens on an HTTP port using the built-in `http` module.

 - There is no fancy load-balancing — it is supposed to be added/configured externally if reasonable.
 - It expects incoming **GET requests** with URLs like `/key` (url-encoded).